laristra/flecsph/README.md

       └── share
 ```

-In this configuration, all dependencies are installed in `${HOME}/FLECSPH/local`.
+Below we use `${HOME}/FLECSPH/local` for an installation directory.
-Set your CMAKE prefix to this location:
+Make sure to set your CMAKE prefix to this location:

     % export CMAKE_PREFIX_PATH=${HOME}/FLECSPH/local